Volkswagen drives in mid-sized sedan 'Virtus' tagged at Rs 11.21 lakh | Business

 German auto major Volkswagen on Thursday launched its mid-sized sedan 'Virtus' in India with prices starting at Rs 11.21 lakh (ex-showroom).

-Developed on the company's MQB A0 IN platform, Virtus is manufactured at the Chakan plant in Pune and comes with up to 95 percent localization levels.
+Developed on the company's MQB A0 IN platform, Virtus is manufactured at the Chakan plant in Pune and comes with up to 95 per cent localisation levels.

-Virtus is the second product under the group's India 2.0 project and comes with 1 liter and 1.5-liter TSI petrol powertrains, mated with both manual and automatic transmissions.
+Virtus is the second product under the group's India 2.0 project and comes with 1 litre and 1.5 litre TSI petrol powertrains, mated with both manual and automatic transmissions.

-The one-liter petrol trims deliver 115 PS of power while the 1.5-liter variants generate 150 PS of power.
+The one-litre petrol trims deliver 115 PS of power while the 1.5-litre variants generate 150 PS of power.

-The 1-liter trim with six-speed manual transmission delivers fuel efficiency of 19.4 km per liter while the six-speed automatic version comes with 18.12-km-per-liter fuel efficiency, the company said.
+The 1-litre trim with six speed manual transmission delivers a fuel efficiency of 19.4 km per litre while the six-speed automatic version comes with a 18.12-km-per-litre fuel efficiency, the company said.

-The 1.5-liter variant with seven-speed DSG transmission delivers fuel efficiency of 18.67 km per liter, it added.
+The 1.5-litre variant with seven-speed DSG transmission delivers a fuel efficiency of 18.67 km per litre, it added.

 ''The premium mid-size sedan segment was around 95,000 cars last year.
-With the introduction of the Virtus and the car from our sister brand (Skoda Slavia), we are confident that this segment will grow to around 1.4 -1.5 lakh units this year and we are looking at a 15 to 20 percent segment share of that growing segment,'' he noted.
+With the introduction of the Virtus and the car from our sister brand (Skoda Slavia), we are confident that this segment will grow to around 1.4 -1.5 lakh units this year and we are looking at 15 to 20 per cent segment share of that growing segment,'' he noted.

 While acknowledging the growing popularity of the SUVs globally, Gupta stated that it has been the hatchback segment and not the sedan segment in the domestic market which has been hit by the changing customer preference.

 ''The growth in SUVs has been fuelled by a lowering of demand in the hatchback segment.
-Over the last three or four years, the sedan body style has continued at a stable level of around 11 or 12 percent (of the overall domestic passenger vehicle market),'' Sharma said.
+Over the last three or four years, the sedan body style has still continued at a stable level of around 11 or 12 per cent (of the overall domestic passenger vehicle market),'' Gupta said.

 Gupta said the new product has received a robust response with over 4,000 bookings so far received from all over the country.